BonBon-exchange/.github/doc/long.md

 ## Hardware sensor - collect data

 Integrate with your production line, or use plug and play sensors.
 For you car, your hair dryer, your store visitors counter.
-Cqpture data from any event, mnany objects.
+Cqpture data from any event, many objects.
 Are you a manufacturer?
 Contact us.

 _Availability depending on the success of the data exchange._